 Check Windows Application Event Log on client for:

 Error 12/15/2009 5:50:04 AM MSSQL\$INSTANCENAME Backup 3221228513 NT AUTHORITY\SYSTEM BACKUP failed to complete the command BACKUP LOG XXX.
 Check the backup application log for detailed messages.

 NEED TO ADD ENTRY SHOWING "BACKUP LOG WITH TRUNCATE_ONLY or WITH NO_LOG" MESSAGE!!!

 The requested backup can’t be completed by the SQL Server because the log chain has been broken.
 This is likely caused by a conflict from another tool or service, including maintenance tasks scheduled through the SQL Server Management Studio and the associated Maintenance Wizard!
-NTBACKUP can also cause this issue if it’s enabled and doing a system state backup (we have an upcoming NTBACKUP plugin scheduled for 3.4 that will negate this problem)
+NTBACKUP can also cause this issue if it’s enabled and doing a system state backup (we have an upcoming NTBACKUP plug-in scheduled for 3.4 that’ll negate this problem)

 Steps to resolve

 Remove conflicts that are causing the database log chain to become broken.
 Usually, the maintenance tasks scheduled for the server being backed up should be reviewed and removed (or inactivated) if determined to be at fault.
 Follow the steps below to review/remove maintenance tasks using SQL Server Management Studio:

 Open SQL Server Management Studio on server having the backup problems.

 Locate the instance containing the “problem” database(s) inside the Object Explorer pane (usually along the left side of the application window).